During your career as a contractor, unless you’re extremely fortunate, you’re likely to change accountants at some stage.

-The contracting industry is relatively small; accountancy firms will be used to gaining and losing some clients to their competitors, and it is therefore in no-one’s interests to delay the handover process, or make things difficult for the new accountant.
+The contracting industry is relatively small; accountancy firms are used to gaining and losing some clients to their competitors, and it is therefore in no-one’s interests to delay the handover process or make things difficult for the new accountant.

 However, this is often not the case.
 If you have had a bad experience with a past accountant, your paperwork may be out of date, or you may want to move accountants before your previous year’s company annual accounts have been completed.

 How much can you expect to pay to complete your accounts?

 Many small business accountants will charge in excess of £500 just to complete your annual company accounts – it is the most time-consuming element of the accounting lifecycle.

 It is for this reason that your new accountant will typically charge an initial fee to complete any accounting work which is outstanding.
 It would be unfair to expect a new accountant to accommodate a new client’s needs regardless of the amount of work involved.

 You will rarely find accountants who will quote a fixed fee to complete old accounts without having seen the extent of the work involved beforehand.

 Accountants will either quote you a fixed one-off fee to complete your accounts or quote an hourly rate.
 For obvious reasons, it is always preferable to get a one-off quote to bring your accounts up-to-date.